two-factor/two-auth/ReadMe.md

     const twoAuth = require('two-auth');
     const client = twoAuth(*ACC_SID*, *AUTH_TOKEN*);

+> Optionally: you may pass a third parameter `options` object with the following syntax:

+    const twoAuth = require('two-auth');
+    const options = {
+	    appName: "*YOUR_APP_NAME*",
+	    isPostgres: boolean,
+	    connectionURI: "*MONGO_URI or POSTGRES_URI*",
+    }
+    const client = twoAuth(*ACC_SID*, *AUTH_TOKEN*, options);

+> Based on your options object, your users will be sent sms with your `appName`.
+We currently support Mongo and Postgres databases.
+>
-> Optionally: you may pass a third parameter Mongo database connection URI so that your Twilio SID, your application's Twilio registered user IDs, their phone numbers are persistent inside your Mongo database.
-Initialize like so: `twoAuth(*ACC_SID*, *AUTH_TOKEN*, *MONGO_DB_URI*)`. `twoAuth` stores your SID, registered user IDs and phone numbers inside a collection on your passed in Mongo database under the name `two auth users`
+> If `isPostgres` is set to `false` we store your SID, registered user IDs and phone numbers inside a collection on your passed in Mongo database under the name `two auth users`.
+>
+> If `isPostgres` is set to `true` we store your SID, registered user
+> IDs and phone numbers inside a table on your passed in Postgres
+> database under the name `twoauthusers`.

-The function will return an instance of a Two-Auth `client`.
+The initialization function will return an instance of a Two-Auth `client`.
 That `client` will have the `create`, `send`, and `verify` methods.

 ## Two-Auth Methods

+> Note: each of these methods are fully asynchronous and should occur at different points in your express middleware controller pattern.
+The methods each return a promise.

 ### `create()`